States, cities sue U.S. to block 2020 census citizenship question

 All of the states bringing the case have Democratic attorneys general.

-The White House and the Commerce Department did not immediately respond to requests for comment.
+Asked to comment, a U.S. Department of Justice spokeswoman in an email referred to Attorney General Jeff Sessions’ April 2 statement lamenting how California’s “meritless” lawsuit forced it to litigate whether the government deserves an “accurate count of who can legally vote in our federal elections.”

-Required under the U.S. Constitution, the decennial census is used to determine the drawing of political boundaries, the allocation of seats in Congress and at the state and local level, and the annual distribution of about $700 billion of federal funds.
+The U.S. Constitution mandates a decennial census, which is used to determine the drawing of political boundaries, the allocation of seats in Congress and at the state and local level, and the annual distribution of about $700 billion of federal funds.

 Critics of the citizenship question say it might dissuade immigrants, and perhaps many citizens, from being counted, with a disproportionate impact on Democratic-leaning states.

-Supporters of the question, including Commerce Secretary Wilbur Ross, say it will help the country enforce the landmark Voting Rights Act of 1965.
+Supporters, including Commerce Secretary Wilbur Ross, say the question will help the country enforce the landmark Voting Rights Act of 1965.

-The lawsuit accused the Trump Administration of violating the Constitution’s requirement that the government conduct an “actual enumeration” of the “whole number of persons” every 10 years.
+The lawsuit accused the Trump Administration of violating the Constitution’s requirement for an “actual enumeration” of the “whole number of persons” every 10 years.

 At the press conference, Schneiderman called the citizenship question a “blatant effort” by the administration to prevent the Census Bureau from doing its job.